 Feeling more emotionally present, he found that social events could trigger an awareness that his life had been hijacked by his condition, and that he was missing out on developments ‘normal’ people go through.
 He was also still living at home in the outer suburbs.
 His mother, meanwhile, was frustrated that there were still incidents where they clashed.
 Unfortunately, she found it difficult to understand that some of her behaviour, such as excessive invasiveness, changes in her tone of speech when becoming emotional, a tendency to blame everything and everyone apart from herself, mood instability, a lack of social integration and unattainable expectations regarding her only child.
 Particularly worrying was her tendency to view, and talk about, Steven has ‘having a disease’.
 Somehow, in her mind, this exonerated her and relieved her of the need to work on herself.
 Ideally, she could have done neurofeedback training herself, which would have addressed some borderline tendencies.

 Still, conversations with a therapist who understood both provided some important mediation, and raised the prospect of letting Steven pursue his dream of independent living again.
-He achieved this soon after, and moved back into the city with new friends.
+A year later, Steven has moved to the City and has launched his own photography business, separate from his flexible day job.

 As an aside, it was interesting to note the absence of Steven’s father in this process.
 A gentle person, he was removed from outbursts yet also appeared to play no role in calming situations or guidance.
 This was visible on the brain map, and an important brain area to focus training on.